Skip to navigation Skip to content

 4

-Use the script + Read more ...
+Use the Debt Action script

-Follow the prompts of the Debt Action Script to raise the debt.
+Follow the prompts of the Debt Action script to raise the debt.

-Before starting the script, Safeguarding customer privacy when raising and recovering debts.
+Before starting the script, see Safeguarding customer privacy when raising and recovering debts.
 Take the appropriate actions to protect the customer’s privacy.

 5

-Manually raise a debt + Read more ...
+Manually raise a debt

 From the Activity List (AL) screen go to the Add Debt (OPAD) screen.
+To add the debt details, complete these fields:

-• Reason: reason for the debt
+• Reason, key reason for the debt

-• Start Date: debt start date
+• Start Date, key debt start date

-• End Date: debt end date
+• End Date, key debt end date

 6

-Complete the Account Payable (OPAOD) screen + Read more ...
+Complete the Account Payable (OPAOD) screen

 See Safeguarding customer privacy when raising and recovering debts, before issuing any debt notices.
 Take the appropriate actions to protect the customer’s privacy.

-Enter a detailed explanation of why the debt was raised, under the heading ‘Why This Amount Is Payable’.
+Key a detailed explanation of why the debt was raised, under the heading ‘Why This Amount Is Payable’.
 The text entered will appear on the Account Payable.
 Remember to:

 • use plain English